-In addition, the prime recipient must maintain a substantive role in the project.
+Recipients under this grant program may opt to transfer a portion of substantive programmatic work to other organizations through subaward(s).
+The prime recipient must maintain a substantive role in the project.
 ACF defines a substantive role as conducting activities and/or providing services funded under the award that are necessary and integral to the completion of the project.
-Subrecipient monitoring activities alone as specified in 45 CFR § 75.352 do not constitute a substantive role.
+Subrecipient monitoring activities alone, as specified in 45 CFR § 75.352, do not constitute a substantive role.
 Furthermore, ACF does not fund awards where the role of the applicant is primarily to serve as a conduit for passing funds to other organizations unless that arrangement is authorized by statute.
-See Section IV.6.
-Funding Restrictions for more information.

-Subrecipient(s) must meet the eligibility requirements identified in Section III.1.
+Subrecipient(s) must meet the eligibility requirements identified in the FOA, Section III.1.
 Eligible Applicants.
-Additionally, all subrecipients must obtain a Data Universal Number System (DUNS) number if they do not already have one.
-Prime recipients are required to check the System for Award Management (SAM) to verify that the subrecipient(s) is/are not debarred, suspended, or ineligible.
-See Section IV.3 Unique Entity Identifier and System for Award Management (SAM).
+Additionally, all subrecipient(s) must obtain a Data Universal Numbering System (DUNS) number, or after government-wide implementation, a Unique Entity Identifier assigned by the System for Award Management (SAM), if they do not already have one.
+Prime recipients are required to check the SAM to verify that the subrecipient(s) is/are not debarred, suspended, or ineligible.